sarahmclo/print-statement/README.md

 ## User Experience (UX)<a name="user-experience"></a>

-Print Statement is designed with ease of use in mind, ensuring that small screen printing businesses can efficiently manage their operations with minimal effort.
+Print Statement is designed with ease of use in mind, ensuring that artists can efficiently manage their operations with minimal effort.
 Here are some key aspects of the user experience:

 **Intuitive Interface**:
    - The command line interface (CLI) is straightforward and user-friendly, allowing users to navigate through the application with simple commands.